royg-collab/Face-Gender-Classification/README.md

 ---

-For questions, suggestions, or issues, please contact \[Your Email / GitHub Issue Tracker].
+For questions, suggestions, or issues, please contact \[chattg10@gmail.com].